-EPA's fiscal year 2004 management representation letter did not provide all the information necessary to support Treasury and OMB's preparation of the CFS management representation letter.
+VA's fiscal year 2004 management representation letter did not provide all the information necessary to support Treasury and OMB's preparation of the CFS management representation letter.
 This in turn impacted our ability to rely on the representations in the CFS management representation letter in combination with individual federal agency representation letters.

 We identified some needed improvements in two of the five key areas we reviewed.
-First, the letter included 28 of the 29 representations from the FAM that were applicable to EPA.
-The other representation was not fully included.
-In addition, EPA did not include a complete summary of unadjusted misstatements with its management representation letter, and also did not provide a description of the misstatements and distinguish between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.
+First, the letter included 25 of the 29 representations from the FAM that were applicable to VA.
+For the other 4 representations, 3 were not fully included and 1 was not provided at all.
+In addition, VA did not include a complete summary of unadjusted misstatements with its management representation letter.

 We believe that these matters can be easily addressed.
-We are making two recommendations to EPA's Chief Financial Officer targeted to specific changes needed.
-Also, we are recommending that the EPA Inspector General work with the agency to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.
+We are making two recommendations to VA's Acting Chief Financial Officer targeted to specific changes needed.
+Also, we are recommending that the VA Inspector General, with the contracted independent public accountant, work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.